bkies23/bkies23/README.md

      and a minor in Mathematics.
 - 🌱 For the last year and a half I have been working with Java NetBeans and MySql.
 -    During this time I have written four programs which I have uploaded to GitHub.
--    Two of the programs use the Swing pallette for construction of components and the other two are manually coded with components and layout managers.
+-    Two of the programs use the Swing pallette for construction of components and the other two are manually coded.

      Here is a synopsis of each program with an item or two about their coding.